c4benni/petson/components/Dialog/RecoverPassword/README.md

 # DialogRecoverPassword

-Regular dialog that displays the link to change paswword from `/recover-password` route.
+Regular dialog that displays the link to change password from `/recover-password` route.

 ## Syntax